omer310/real-time-audio-transcription/README.md

 # 🎙️ Real-time Audio Transcription App

 Hey there!
-Welcome to this cool little app that turns your computer talk or your talk into text all thanks to the magic of Deepgram's and Open AI API's.
-It's like having a super-fast typist listen to everything from your computer's speakers and microphone if you want.
+Welcome to this cool little app that turns your computer talk or your talk into text all thanks to the magic of OpenAI Whisper API!
+It's like having a super-fast typist listen to everything from your computer's speakers and microphone.

 ## ✨ What's This App Do?

-- Grabs audio from your computer or microphone.
-(Listening from both is coming soon)
+- Grabs audio from your computer or microphone (or both!)
-- Uses Deepgram's fancy API to turn that audio into text.
+- Uses OpenAI's latest **gpt-4o-transcribe** model for superior accuracy and reliability
-- Shows you the text in a nice, easy-to-use window.
-(UPDATED!!!!)
+- Shows you the text in a nice, easy-to-use window
-- Cleans and summarizes your transcription using Open AI API.
-(NEW!)
+- Cleans and summarizes your transcription using OpenAI GPT models
+- Automatically falls back to whisper-1 model if the latest model is unavailable

 ## 🛠️ What You'll Need

 - Python 3.7 or newer
-- A Deepgram API key (don't worry, I'll show you how to get one)
-- Open AI API key
+- An OpenAI API key (for both Whisper transcription and GPT post-processing)

 ## 🚀 Getting Started